On this page

 Emotional skills

 Emotional skills include recognising, expressing, understanding and managing a wide range of feelings.
-These help children and young people develop the ability to interact successfully with others and the world around them.
-Children and young people who can understand and manage their feelings are more likely to develop a positive sense of self and be confident and curious learners.
-Read more about emotional development in children and young people.
+These skills help children and young people develop the ability to interact well with others and navigate the world around them.
+Developing the ability to understand and manage their feelings enables children and young people build a strong sense of self, feel confident, and become curious learners

 Social skills